specgit guides

 Docs as code, without asking PMs to learn Git

 Engineering teams adopted docs as code because it works: docs live in the repo, change through review, and stay current with the product.
-The only thing stopping product teams from joining is the tooling — Git, Markdown, and pull request mechanics. specgit removes exactly that barrier.
+The tooling is the only thing that has kept product teams out.

 What docs-as-code means for product